 Interpreting Local Search Queries

 Invented by James Norris, Gregory John Donaker, and Nina Weiyu Kang

 Filed July 9, 2007

-A search query may be interpreted as a number of possible interpretations, and each interpretation may be explored before the results of the search are sent to a user.
+A search query may be interpreted as many possible interpretations, and each interpretation may be explored before the results of the search are sent to a user.
 In one embodiment, a device may split the search query into partitions.
 Each of the partitions may be submitted, as a search query, to search repositories.
 Confidence scores based on the results returned from the repositories may be used to determine a measure of confidence of the repository in the search query interpretation.

 More interesting, the patent application tells us that sometimes people use local search but don’t include the “where” in their query.
-Instead they type in only the “what” or the “where” isn’t defined very well.
+Instead, they type in only the “what” or the “where” isn’t defined very well.
 In that case, the search engine might look at other information to provide context for the search, such as looking at:

 - A Google Local Search map currently being viewed,